Kaelygon/Lacertocyon-plumocrista/README.md

 - Outside the sexual organs, maned dragons have very little [sexual dimorphism](https://en.wikipedia.org/wiki/Sexual_dimorphism "differences between sexes").

 ## Venom
-- Maned dragons have venom glands in their lower jaw, and some of their bottom teeth have grooves to help inject the toxin into the target.
+Maned dragons have venom glands in their lower jaw, and some of their bottom teeth have grooves to help inject the toxin into the target.
 - Their venom is especially useful when the prey is too large to be quickly subdued by teeth and claws alone.
 In such cases, maned dragons may continue stalking the target until the venom takes full effect.
 - The venom may also be used in defense, as it induces intense pain to repel any attackers.

 The maned dragon evolved a unique venom composition with effects similar to these components.
-The actual composition is currently unknown.
+The exact composition is currently unknown.
 - Pain activation: [Bradykinin](https://en.wikipedia.org/wiki/Bradykinin), [Capsaicin](https://en.wikipedia.org/wiki/Capsaicin "Active component in chili peppers")
 - Muscle paralysis: [Dendrotoxin](https://en.wikipedia.org/wiki/Dendrotoxin), [Fasciculin](https://en.wikipedia.org/wiki/Fasciculin), [Conotoxin](https://en.wikipedia.org/wiki/Conotoxin)
 - Spreading factors: [Phospholipase](https://en.wikipedia.org/wiki/Phospholipase), [Metalloprotein](https://en.wikipedia.org/wiki/Metalloprotein)